-Paying your credit card early frees up available credit on your account.
+Paying your credit card early frees up available credit on your account and helps you maintain a good credit score.
 So if anyone needs to check your credit scores or credit reports, they’re not going to see any dings from your ‘credit utilization’ category.

 What else happens when you make a late payment?

-Most credit card companies have what they call a ‘penalty APR,’ which is very often as high as 29.99% (or 15% higher than the standard APR).
+Other than fees, your credit card issuer may raise your card’s APR when you’re late.
+Most credit card companies have what they call a ‘penalty APR,’ which is commonly as high as 29.99% (or 15% higher than the standard APR).
 However, if you were enjoying a nice 0% introductory promotional APR and have a balance, your APR will suddenly become the standard APR, which is still about 15%.

 So expect a higher interest rate in the future if you’re consistently late.
 All the more reason to pay off your credit card balance in full each month and do so well before the payment due date.
 The last thing you want, after all, is an APR penalty in today’s world.
 Especially if all you have to do is log in and pay your bill!